This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-Once you see just how simple it is to make turkey gravy, you will be hooked.
-It is so simple and really flavorful.
-I think it tastes much better than anything you can purchase and I have a feeling you will agree.
+Once you see just how simple it is to make homemade turkey gravy, you will be hooked.
+This easy turkey gravy is so simple and really flavorful.
+If you are in charge of Thanksgiving dinner this year, make this turkey gravy.

 Everything is combined with butter, flour and seasonings to create the best gravy.
-It is really that easy.
+It is really that easy to make the best turkey gravy recipe.

 - Drippings from a Cooked Turkey (or Chicken Broth)